CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 * Vehicles drive on Left?
 Traffic approaching from the right has priority.
 * Vehicles drive on the Right?
 Traffic approaching from the left has priority.

 However, these basic traffic rules aren't always sufficient.
-For exmaple, consider this junction:
+For example, consider this junction:

 (todo: image)

-If there's vehiles waiting to enter from each road at the same time, who gets to go first?
+If there's vehicles waiting to enter from each road at the same time, who gets to go first?
 If _Jim Street_ is a busier route than _Bob Street_, how do we ensure that _Jim_ gets priority over _Bob_?
 Priority signs remove the confusion:

 (todo: image)

-Now, taffic can flow much more freely along _Jim Street_ because it knows it has priority.
+Now, traffic can flow much more freely along _Jim Street_ because it knows it has priority.
 Although _Bob Street_ has to wait a bit longer, we've improved overall traffic flow for the majority of vehicles in the area.

 ## FAQ